 Ho Yay: Between Dracula and Van Helsing.
 Dracula seems a hell of a lot more interested in seducing Van Helsing than killing him.
 Especially when he calls him by his first name and drops hints about how close they used to be.
 It is also made worse by the videogame and the original script (turns out, they actually toned down on the Ho Yay...)

 Narm: Velkan gives a spectacularly amusing "NEVAAAAAAAAAAAAAAARRRRRRRRRRRRRRRRRRR!" when yelling at Dracula.
 Dracula's response is...to start dancing with an invisible partner.
 Huh.

 Dracula's reaction to Marishka's death - "MARIIIIIISHKAAAAAAAAA!" - and then marching up the wall to shout at his two remaining brides on the ceiling, all while Chewing the Scenery like it's Frankenstein's neck.
-Plus their hair is still obeying the laws of gravity and hanging down - or up, depending on the shot - making them all look ridiculous.
+Plus their hair and clothes are still obeying the laws of gravity and hanging down - or up, depending on the shot - making them all look ridiculous.

 What an Idiot: All Dracula has to do to win is FLY AWAY from the last fight (he had plenty of chances to do that).
 Van Helsing will soon lose his individuality, Dracula will have a legion of his children to support him, game over.
 To add more insult when Van Helsing turns back to human form briefly Dracula just stands there talking until Van Helsing gets back his werewolf form and kills him.

 To be fair, he does try to fly away two times near the start of the fight.
 He gets smashed into the floor and has one of his wings mangled by Van Helsing for his troubles.